AT&T Chief On Plans If Time Warner Merger Doesn’t Go Through: “I Don’t Want To Even Go There”

-AT&T CEO Randall Stephenson took the stage at the Code Conference today with the fate of the company’s proposed $85 million acquisition of Time Warner hanging in the balance.
+AT&T CEO Randall Stephenson took the stage at the Code Conference today with the fate of the company’s proposed $85 billion acquisition of Time Warner hanging in the balance.

 Asked what he would do if Judge Richard Leon blocks the merger, Stephenson was the epitome of cautious optimism.